OCA/l10n-germany/l10n_de_location_nuts/README.rst

 NUTS Regions for Germany
 ========================

-This module allows to relate German state NUTS level 2 locations with German states defined by localization.
+This module allows to relate German state NUTS level 2 locations with the German states defined by localization.

 * German states (NUTS level 2) related with Partner State